MilaNLProc/psycho-embeddings/README.md

 # Psycho Embeddings

 A Python package to extract contextualised embeddings.
+Given a sentence (e.g., the cat is on the table) and a word (e.g., cat) we can extract the embedding of the word cat in the sentence.

 ## Getting Started